is this your card

 This bad habit persists because it’s a pretty sweet deal for conventional thinkers (of which there are many) and a pretty crappy deal for the rest of us (of which there are, from what I gather, not nearly enough).

 Even in a scenario where a sense is disabled or lost, that does not mean a reality is diminished.
 All perception is surplus.
 All senses create a reality…a world.
-Thinking of the “real” world as a congregation of five human senses- viewing any particular reality as the “right” world…again, this is one of our bad species habits.
+Thinking of the “real” world as an amalgam of five human senses- viewing any particular reality as the “right” world…again, this is one of our bad species habits.
 We miss more than we gain with such a rigid view of the universe.

 Certainty is the only true deficit.